 The attorneys at Hasbrook & Hasbrook are pleased to present a $1,000 scholarship award to one student each year.
 Applying is easy, just following the instructions below.
 The student who has been selected will be announced on August, 31, 2016.
 Good luck.

-- Must be a high school senior or college student.
+- Must be a high school senior graduating in 2017 or college student.

 - Must be a U.S. citizen living in the U.S. and attending school in the U.S.

 Annual deadline to submit your entry is July 31.
 A winner will be announced on or before August 31.

 How to Apply